-Byzantine military power drew from sheer number of troops that the Empire could muster, the highly well-organised nature of the military, the diversity and prowess of the weapons wielded by the military machine and the creative tools related to warfare that were mastered by the Empire.
+Byzantine military power drew from the sheer number of troops that the Empire could muster, the highly well-organized nature of the military, the diversity, and prowess of the weapons wielded by the military machine, and the creative tools related to warfare that were mastered by the Empire.

 Among these were tools related to laying siege as well as those which were critically effective in helping the military at all times, such as the Greek fire.
-Among the regular weapons wielded by Byzantine soldiers on the battlefield was the spear, sword, axe, mace, bow and javelin.
+Among the regular weapons wielded by Byzantine soldiers on the battlefield were the spear, sword, axe, mace, bow, and javelin.

 The Byzantine military was divided up into various units, each meant to play a definite role on the battlefield.